AlbertoRojo/MemeGenerator/Readme.md

 * Typing
 * ABC
 * Subprocess
-*

 ## Instructions

-1 - Clone the repository
+1 - Clone the repository \n
 2 - Navigate to the folder using the CMD
 3 - Create and activate a virtual environment
 4 - Install the dependencies using the requirements.txt file